George Gray (shot putter)

-George Gray is a Canadian shot putter who held the world record of 43 ft 11 in from 1887 through 1902.
+George Gray (1865–1933) was a Canadian shot putter who held the world record of 43 ft 11 in from 1887 through 1902.
 He earned 188 first place medals and trophies through his career along with national titles in Canada, the United States, England, and Ireland.

+Biography

-Gray first competed in the shot put 1885.
+Gray was raised in Coldwater, Ontario, Canada and first competed in the shot put in 1885.
+Gray won the prestigious British AAA Championships shot put event at the 1888 AAA Championships.

 On 24 May 1889 he is recorded as being recognized as the first Canadian athlete to set a world best in an athletics event with a shot put distance of 45' 2".(Note: 45' 1 3/4".).

-He won the shot put title AAU (United States National) Championship 10 times: 1887-1894, 1896 and 1902, the record number of wins in that event.
+He won the shot put title AAU (United States National) Championship 10 times: 1887–1894, 1896 and 1902, the record number of wins in that event.

 He was, remarkably, to remain unbeaten throughout his career and held the world's best mark until early the next century (to 1902; 1904).

+He is reported as working as a manager in the Lumber industry and was also a candidate for post of Chief of the Toronto Fire Brigade, for which he was not successful.

+In 1973, Gray was inducted into Canada's Sports Hall of Fame and is recognized as one of Canada's most important early athletes.
+The trophy he won at the 1887 World Fair is one of exhibits held by the Canadian Sports Hall of Fame.

 World Best Marks

 There were no official world records until the formation of the International Association of Athletics Federations (IAAF) in 1912.
 However, world best marks before that are universally recognized.

 Gary recorded 8 such world best marks: